 4. Be Involved

-Be involved in your child’s internet usage.
+One of the best ways to keep children safe online is to be involved in your child’s internet usage.
 Ask questions about what they are doing, more importantly be a resource to answer questions they may have.
 If your child is curious about a topic, find appropriate resources for them and let them use that excitement for learning and development.

 5. Set The Ground Rules